-This door is called "BossFight_NortonsDoor", meaning the Norton boss fight was supposed to take place in this small, empty room rather than in the bigger, expansive room on the top floor with breakable walls.
+This door is called "BossFight_NortonsDoor".
+It's possible Norton's boss fight was supposed to take place here, rather than in the bigger room on the other side of the building.

 A small area in the Happy Endings Retirement Home isn't pathable to peds.

-The Yearbook on the PS2, Xbox 360 and PC versions of the game appear to be using pictures from pre-release designs:
+The Yearbook on the PS2, Xbox 360 and PC versions of the game appears to be using pictures from pre-release designs:

 - Any student that wears glasses lacks them.

 - Bucky wears a nerd sweater instead of a vest.